The Different Types Of Cooker Hoods For Your Kitchen

 - Multiply your total volume by 10 to get the extraction rate needed.

-- Compare cooker hood models extraction rate to make sure it is enough for your kitchen.
+- Compare the cooker hood model’s extraction rate to make sure it is enough for your kitchen.

 Example: